WELCOME FROM THE DIRECTOR

 Within the Catholic tradition, and the Marist educational ethos, the Institute is committed to the formation of each student by integrating their intellectual, ethical, religious, and spiritual lives through a variety of programs and services.
 ICFP students, with the help of their teachers, strive to become outstanding educators.

 ICFP is a happy community where personal discipline, honesty, respect for others, a positive attitude, and a commitment to goals, are shared values.
-ICFP students learn that teaching is a cherished vocation and that the development of their students, through student-centered teaching strategies and safe, well managed, learning environments, must be the focus of their approach to education.
+ICFP students learn that teaching is a cherished vocation and that the development of their students, through student-centred teaching strategies and safe, well managed, learning environments, must be the focus of their approach to education.

 The ICFP website aims to give a comprehensive view of the Institute’s purpose and programs, and provide a sense of the family spirit, dedicated work, and optimism that are part of everyday life at the Institute.
 Please feel free to contact the Institute for more information.